Kalastavadi Puttaswamy: Early life

 Puttaswamy was born in 1917 to an agriculturist family of Vokkaligas, as the first son of Kalastavadi Lingegowda and Lingamma.
 He was born in Arakere of the erstwhile Kingdom of Mysore (in present-day Mandya district of Karnataka, India).
 Kalastavadi is a village off the Mysore–Srirangapatna road where Lingegowda was born before he settled in Arakere.
 However, he went by the name Kalastavadi Lingegowda, and the prefix stuck to his son's name too.

 Puttaswamy completed his primary education in Arekere before moving to Mysore, where he completing his matriculation.
 He later enrolled at Maharaja's College for intermediate and bachelor of arts (honours) studies.
 During this time, he became actively involved in the independence movement, and participated in the 1938 flag satyagraha in Shivapura.
 After securing a degree in law from Pune, Puttaswamy returned to Mysore in 1942 to begin his legal career.
-The following year, he married Jayalakshamma, who was a relative of a Indian National Congress (INC) leader Sahukar Chennaiah.
+The following year, he married Jayalakshamma, who was a relative of an Indian National Congress (INC) leader Sahukar Chennaiah.
 This alliance would later bring Puttaswamy closer to key political circles in the Mysore region.